Use targeted Facebook ads segmented for your target audience to help your content marketing assets gain a loyal following.

 The second way involves “dropping a pixel” on your website.
 It sounds a bit more complicated, but it boils down to pasting a small bit of code into your site’s HTML header.
 It’s an easy task for an experienced developer, and Facebook offers step-by-step instructions for those with nontechnical backgrounds.

-For the beginner, it’s most important to focus on three key metrics: click-through rate, cost-per-click, and comments.
+For the beginner, it’s most important to focus on three key metrics: click-through rate, cost-per-click, and comments (for Facebook ads that appear directly in the newsfeed).
 I like to include comments because engagement impacts your relevancy score, and they also provide rare qualitative feedback from your audience.

-Once you’re comfortable tracking these metrics, try experimenting with A/B tests, which can help determine what sort of content your audience prefers, when they are most likely to engage, and a host of other variables.
+Once you’re comfortable tracking these metrics for your ad campaign, try experimenting with A/B tests, which can help determine what sort of content your ideal customer prefers, when they are most likely to engage, and a host of other variables.

-First and foremost, content marketing ads should differ from product or service ads.
+First and foremost, content marketing-focused Facebook ads should differ from product or service ads.
 They should demonstrate expertise, as opposed to a hard sell describing features, benefits, or pricing.